sarathiganeshm/Tyne-Artisan-Bakery/README.md

 This site was built as part of the digital go-to-market strategy for Tyne Artisan Bakery (TAB), a fictional Newcastle-based independent bakery used as the case study for ISO8005 at Newcastle University Business School (AY2025–26).

 The report it accompanies covers: SMART objectives, e-commerce MVP, channel and content strategy, analytics framework, 24-month data analysis, 12-month revenue forecast, and ethics/privacy/accessibility.
-The data analysis was conducted in `TAB_Dataset_COMPLETE.xlsx` and visualised in Power BI.
+The data analysis was conducted in `TAB_Dataset.xlsx` and visualised in Power BI.

 All development files, including this website, the Excel workbook, and the Power BI `.pbix` file, are retained in accordance with the Newcastle University assignment cover sheet declaration (minimum 3 months, available within 5 working days on request).